• Skip to content

 Even if you have a “hold harmless” clause in your Facility Use Agreement, it’s still a good idea to properly maintain your church facilities.
 Premises liability is a complex area of law.
 Prevention is the best remedy against a lawsuit.
 By keeping your church space clean and free of any hazards, you can reduce your legal risk.

-Be Careful Who You Rent To
+Be Careful Who You Rent the Church To

 Who you rent to is as important as any other precautions you might take to prevent legal issues.
 Make sure your tenants have sufficient insurance coverage and name your church as an additional insured on their policy.
 Also consider what the group or individuals stand for, and whether their mission aligns with your church’s mission.
 You want to avoid any bad publicity or backlash with your choice of tenants.